comarev/comarev/README.md

 You will need to install [docker-compose](https://docs.docker.com/compose/install/)

+1- Prepare database.yml

+    $ cp config/database.example.yml config/database.yml

-1- Build the app image
+2- Build the app image

     $ docker-compose build

-2- Database setup:
+3- Database setup:

-    $ docker-container run --rm api rails db:setup
+    $ docker-compose run --rm api rails db:setup

-3- Start the containers:
+4- Start the containers:

     $ docker-compose up

 Them you should have the comarev-api running on `localhost:3000`

-You will have this users to login:
+There will be this users to login:

 admin: `admin@example.com`
 regular: `regular@example.com`

 with password: `123456`, for both

-To stop the container run:
+To stop the containers run:

     $ docker-compose down